 Tsai Chin stars as Grandma Wong, an older Chinese woman who lives in the heart of New York City’s Chinatown.
-Her life is pretty consistent.
-She goes to tai chi, she sees her doctor (who is not a traditional doctor, by the way, she is a doctor of Chinese medicine who at one point prescribes Chrysanthemums and a goldfish), and then visits her son and his children.
-She also loves to gamble.
-Her doctor tells her that she’s going to have a particularly lucky day on October 28th, so she goes with a bus full of other Asian American Seniors to a casino.
+Her life is one of consistent routine.
+She goes to tai chi, visits her son and grandchildren, and absolutely loves to gamble.
+Her doctor of Chinese medicine, who at one point prescribes Chrysanthemums and a goldfish, tells her that she’s going to have a particularly lucky day on October 28th, so Grandma Wong joins a bus full of other Asian American seniors, and they go to a casino.

 At first, Grandma Wong, who is rarely seen without a cigarette hanging from her mouth, is having an extremely lucky night at the casino.
 Of course, like most of us, her luck runs out.
-She’s distressed because she withdrew all of her money from the bank prior to the casino trip and doesn’t know what she’ll do when she gets back.
-Her son had previously been discussing that he wanted Grandma Wong to move in with his family, but she’s having a hard time letting go of her old life when her husband was still alive.
+She’s distressed because she withdrew all of her money from the bank before the casino trip and doesn’t know what to do when she returns.
+Her son previously discussed having Grandma Wong move in with his family, but she’s having a hard time letting go of her old ways of life.
 This event pretty much guarantees she will have to move in with her son.
-Until a very strange and morbid bit of luck hits her on the bus, that gives her a lot of money but also puts her in trouble with not one but two neighborhood gangs.
+Until a morbid bit of luck hits her on the bus, which gives her a lot of money but also puts her in trouble with not one but two neighborhood gangs.

 Lucky Grandma is a gangster comedy starring an elderly Asian woman, which isn’t exactly a huge subgenre, but this is a great start.
 The music by Andrew Orkin is incredible and sets up a quick, quirky pace akin to that of Jean Pierre Jeunet.
 It also has some stylistic camera and production design nods to Wes Anderson, but on the whole, it is a unique cinematic experience that documents the surroundings of one of my favorite neighborhoods in New York City.
-Despite the rampant gentrification that besets New York constantly, Chinatown still manages to stay unique and almost like an entirely different universe nestled between the Lower East Side and TriBeCa.
+Despite the rampant gentrification that continually besets NYC, Chinatown still manages to stay unique, almost like an entirely different universe nestled between the Lower East Side and Tribeca.

-Sasie Sealey’s love letter to Chinatown is sure to be a favorite, but hopefully it’ll be loved by wider audiences as well upon its release.
+Sasie Sealey’s love letter to Chinatown is sure to be a favorite among audiences willing enough to seek it out.
 Tsai Chin is a revelation as the titular character.
-I also have a special love for her grandson David (Mason Yam) and his friend Nomi (Arden Wolfe) who can’t be much older than ten but spend a lot of their time making somewhat suggestive dance videos for YouTube.
+I also have a special love for her grandson David (Mason Yam) and his friend Nomi (Arden Wolfe), who can’t be much older than ten but spend a lot of their time making somewhat suggestive dance videos for YouTube.
 I also enjoy Corey Ha as Big Pong, Grandma Wong’s “gentle giant” bodyguard against the notorious Red Dragon gang.

-If you’re a fan of comedy, Asian cinema or both, you will almost definitely love this movie.
-It’s a unique fast-paced film that’ll be sure to entertain even the most persnickety of audiences.
+If you’re a fan of comedy, Asian cinema, or both, you will almost definitely love Lucky Grandma.
+It’s a unique, fast-paced film that’ll be sure to entertain even the most persnickety of audiences.